 Healthcare transformation requires thriving and coordinated community resources, which are strengthened through intentional investment in services and community assets.
 Impact investors, long accustomed to seeking both financial and definable social returns, are essential to this cause.

-Elevate Health continues to lead in Washington state by bringing lending and impact investment expertise to their healthcare transformation initiative.
-Alongside its knowledge and foci on data, policy, community engagement, and care coordination, to name a few.
+Elevate Health continues to lead in Washington state by bringing lending and impact investment expertise to healthcare transformation.
 By bringing these pieces together, we can ensure that every person in every community we serve lives a full, healthy, and vibrant life.